 - PI3-Kinase Regulatory Subunit Gamma 3 4

 - PI3K Regulatory Subunit Gamma 3 4

 External Ids for PIK3R3 Gene

 Phosphatidylinositol 3-kinase (PI3K) phosphorylates phosphatidylinositol and similar compounds, which then serve as second messengers in growth signaling pathways.
 PI3K is composed of a catalytic and a regulatory subunit.
 The protein encoded by this gene represents a regulatory subunit of PI3K.
 The encoded protein contains two SH2 domains through which it binds activated protein tyrosine kinases to regulate their activity. [provided by RefSeq, Jun 2016]

 GeneCards Summary for PIK3R3 Gene

-PIK3R3 (Phosphoinositide-3-Kinase, Regulatory Subunit 3 (Gamma)) is a Protein Coding gene.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include 1-phosphatidylinositol-3-kinase activity and phosphatidylinositol 3-kinase regulator activity.
-An important paralog of this gene is PIK3R1.
+PIK3R3 (Phosphoinositide-3-Kinase Regulatory Subunit 3) is a Protein Coding gene.
+Diseases associated with PIK3R3 include Asbestos-Related Lung Carcinoma and Intravenous Leiomyomatosis.
+Among its related pathways are 4-1BB Pathway and Common Cytokine Receptor Gamma-Chain Family Signaling Pathways.
+GO annotations related to this gene include 1-phosphatidylinositol-3-kinase activity and 1-phosphatidylinositol-3-kinase regulator activity.
+An important paralog of this gene is LOC110117498-PIK3R3.

 UniProtKB/Swiss-Prot for PIK3R3 Gene